top of page

 That’s how both metrics move in the same direction.

-Common Reasons FCR Improves While Repeat Calls Keep Increasing
+What Call Center Productivity Metrics Show When FCR Improves But Repeat Calls Keep Increasing

 Several structural factors can cause this divergence.